↑ Reading ↑

 Prior understanding of quantum mechanics would help prospective readers of this book.
 As I said, Dr. Lloyd attempts to explain it, but my eyes, at least, tended to glaze over at times - many times in fact.
 A minor but interesting tidbit I got from the book and that I hadn't considered before was that the actual universe is much larger than the currently visible universe; i.e., the universe has continued expanding during the time it took for the light from the most distant objects we see to reach us.
 To really blow your mind, read Wikipedia's entry on the observable universe.

-Also see this August 8, 2011 discussion on Slashdot, "Record-Low Error Rate For Qubit Processor", about acheiving an acceptably low error rate for one-bit quantum computing operations.
+Also see this August 8, 2011 discussion on Slashdot, "Record-Low Error Rate For Qubit Processor", about achieving an acceptably low error rate for one-bit quantum computing operations.
 The error rate still seems kind of high, but it is at least low enough that bit-error-correcting techniques can come into play.
 (Amidst the humorous comments on the article, you'll find some serious discussion of the state of quantum computing.)

 [Book Cover]